Title: Environmental Justice Organizer

 Qualifications and Skills

-- Experience in developing and implementing a successful campaign strategy
+- Experience in developing and implementing a successful campaign plan

 - Superior interpersonal skills and ability to work with a diverse array of individuals and communities and challenge people to take risks in order to make change